Quite Complete Real Closed fields: Height and Depth

-Observe that the height of $K$ is an ordinal of cardinality at most $|K|$ (or is undefined, you can let it be $\infty$, a case which by \ref{3.3} do not occurs).
-We need to understand the relationship of the height of $K$ with its order-theoretic structure, which for our purposes is controlled by the following parameter.
+4) Observe that the height of $K$ is an ordinal of cardinality at most $|K|$ (or is undefined, you can let it be $\infty$, a case which by \ref{3.3} does not occur).
+We need to understand the relationship of the height of $K$ and of $\alpha(K)$ with its order-theoretic structure, which for our purposes is controlled by the following parameter. \end{remark}

 \begin{definition} Let $K$ be a real closed field.
-The {\em depth} of $K$, denoted $d(K)$, is the least regular cardinal $\kappa$ greater than the length of every strictly increasing sequence in $K$. \end{definition}
+The {\em depth} of $K$, denoted $d(K)$, is the least cardinal $\kappa$ greater than the length of every strictly increasing sequence in $K$. \end{definition}